xianmobilelab/TW_Keynote/README.md

 # TW_Keynote

-This repository is help us to setup our keynote envernment quickly.
+This repository is help us to setup our keynote environment quickly.
-It includes those features.
+It includes these features.

 - Color palettes